hickford/git-credential-oauth/README.md

 A Git credential helper that securely authenticates to GitHub, GitLab, BitBucket and other forges using [OAuth](https://oauth.net/).

 The first time you push, the helper will open a browser window to authenticate.
-Subsequent pushes within the cache timeout require no interaction.
+Subsequent pushes within storage lifetime require no interaction.

 ## Motivation